 I use the tools in my journalism kit and passion for storytelling to reach as many people as possible.
 My love of wanting to know more has inspired me to start interviewing business leaders to share their stories so that we can all learn from their experience.
 Whether I’m part of a panel, giving a keynote or workshop, I like to inspire my audience, be vulnerable and give them actionable takeaways.

 Transform your content.

-I founded Creative Content Co to help brands and leaders tell their stories in a way that is more impactful and builds an emotional connection.
+I founded McGrath Media and Creative Content Co to help brands and leaders tell their stories in a way that is more impactful.
 My team and I use our skills to meld marketing and journalism when creating content.
 We take a newsroom approach to our clients’ content.
 Through strategy and planning we help create stories.
 What you may consider everyday dry and boring we transform into pieces which inspire, educate and inform your target audience.

 Elevate your impact.

 Ensure you gain greater recognition.
 We know you’re an expert in your field, you’ve put in the hard yards and now we just need to help you raise that profile beyond likes and followers on social media.